-Vermont & Lake Champlain
+Cycling Rural Vermont & Sea Kayaking Lake Champlain

-We’ll start our ride in the charming village of Poultney, where we’ll get to know each other and learn the ins and outs of safe riding.
-With Lake Champlain as our first goal we’ll begin our northward ride through lush valleys, rolling hills and picture-perfect villages.
-We’ll follow the lake’s shore until we are just south of the Canadian border.
-Here we’ll trade our bikes for sea kayaks and spend a full day exploring Champlain’s gorgeous coves and bays.
+We’ll start our ride in the charming village of Poultney, where we’ll get to know each other and begin to learn the ins and outs of bicycle touring.
+With Lake Champlain as our first goal, we’ll begin our northward ride through lush valleys, rolling hills, and picture-perfect villages, camping on the shores of serene Vermont State Park lakes along the way.
+Reaching the shores of Lake Champlain, we’ll trade our bikes for sea kayaks and spend some time exploring Champlain’s gorgeous coves and bays with professional guides.

-Route Verte & Montréal
+Riding the Route Verte & Celebrating in Montréal

 Please see our General FAQ page for many more frequently asked questions and answers!